2022 Australia Cup: Prize fund

-The prize fund has been unchanged since 2015, though this is the first year the winner will also benefit from participating in the 2023-24 AFC Cup.
+The prize fund has been unchanged since 2015, though this is the first year the winner will also benefit from participating in the 2023–24 AFC Cup.

 Preliminary rounds

 Member federation teams are competing in various state-based preliminary rounds to win one of 22 places in the competition proper (at the Round of 32).
-All Australian clubs are eligible to enter the qualifying process through their respective member federation; however, only one team per club is permitted entry into the competition.
+All Australian clubs (other than youth teams associated with A-League franchises) are eligible to enter the qualifying process through their respective member federation; however, only one team per club is permitted entry into the competition.
 The preliminary rounds operate within a consistent national structure whereby club entry into the competition is staggered in each state/territory, determined by what level the club sits at in the Australian soccer league system.
 This ultimately leads to round 7 with the winning clubs from that round entering directly into the round of 32.

 As there was no NPL Champion in the previous year, an additional slot was allocated to Victoria for this edition only.

-Additionally, the top eight placed A-League Men clubs for the 2021–22 A-League Men season gained automatic qualification to the Round of 32.
+The top eight placed A-League Men clubs from the 2021–22 A-League Men season gained automatic qualification to the Round of 32.
 The remaining four teams entered a play-off series to determine the remaining two positions.